krishna-waidande/krishna-waidande.github.io/trello.md

 #### Many more...
 Most of them are paid software :(

-There are softwares in the market which are free of cost, provide different features & easy to use.
-Let me tell you about the software I am using to keep track of my task.
+Let me tell you about one software which I use daily and it is free of cost also provide different features

 ## [TRELLO](https://trello.com)